Mark Walker (North Carolina politician): Elections

 Republican Howard Coble had represented the 6th district since 1985 when he announced his retirement at age 83.
-Coble supported Phil Berger Jr. in the May primary election and Walker finished second, though in the runoff election, Walker unexpectedly won 57%–44%.
+Coble supported Phil Berger Jr. in the May primary election and Walker finished second, though in the runoff election, Walker unexpectedly won 60% to 40%.
 Most of Walker's election funding came from individual contributions, which he noted in his primary victory speech.
 In the general election, Walker defeated Democratic attorney Laura Fjeld of Hillsborough.
 "I certainly do align with the Republican Party when it comes to traditional values," Walker said after the election, "but even so, limited government is my heart and my nature and I think that says a lot about North Carolina and maybe we are still more red than purple."
 He said that in his term he hoped to address poverty, immigration, and education issues.